How to Build a Staging Site For Your Website (No Developer Needed)

 Image Source

-To learn more about content staging in CMS Hub, see our knowledge base page.
+To learn more about content staging in Content Hub, see our knowledge base page.

-We recommend setting up a staging site through your WordPress hosting provider.
-This is because it’s best to test in the same environment as your actual website — otherwise, you might miss errors caused by your host.
+So, it’s definitely a good idea to test any update to your WordPress website before publishing.
+I recommend setting up a staging site through your WordPress hosting provider.
+This is because it’s best to test in the same environment as your actual website — otherwise, it is possible to miss errors caused by your host.

 Bluehost Staging Site

 Bluehost WordPress hosting plans offer site staging out-of-the-box on its subscription packages.
-To create a staging site on Bluehost, use the following steps.
+To create a staging site on Bluehost, please use the following steps:

 Alternatively, you can click the downward arrow and choose Deploy Files Only or Deploy Database.
 Be very careful if you choose to copy the database, as this will overwrite the existing information on your live site.

-5. Select your deploying option.
+1. Select your deploying option.
 A message will pop up.
+Click Deploy.

 SiteGround Staging Site

 SiteGround is another popular WordPress hosting provider with a staging tool.
-To create a test site with SiteGround, follow these steps.
+I suggest the following steps to create a test site with SiteGround.

 1. Navigate to your SiteGround cPanel dashboard and select Staging under WordPress.